salva/py-friendlydateparser/README.md

 ## Module: Date and Time Parsing

 This Python module provides three key methods for parsing text into time, date, or datetime objects.

-These methods are:
+The aim is to be able to accept date expressions that, even if complex, are frequently used in everyday life.

 ### 1. `parse_time(text)`

-- **Description**: Extracts time information from a given string and returns a time object.
+Extracts time information from a given string and returns a time object.
 This function is suitable for parsing times like "2:45 PM", "14:30", "midnight", etc.

 - **Parameters**:
   - `text` (str): The text containing time information to be parsed.